 Many parents have been tasked with home schooling, not an easy feat by any means!
 Create a desk area for your kids schoolwork and homework, to encourage them to get stuck in.
+We’ve sifted through some gorgeous house tours and pulled out our favourite kids office ideas.

 Read Also: Stylish Study Ideas & Dreamy Home Offices